NexusMutual/docs/docs/using/stake.md

 Staking is not a yield product with a downside case.
 Deciding what to stake on is a risk decision, and it is the decision the rewards are paid for.

+## Managing your deposit

+The delegations screen in the app lists your deposits and lets you manage each one.

+You can extend a deposit into a later tranche, or top up an existing deposit, through the app's update-deposit flow.
+Both actions call [`extendDeposit`](/developers/contracts/StakingPool#extenddeposit) on the `StakingPool` contract.

+Your staking position is an NFT, and transferring it transfers the deposit.

 ## Where to look

 [Staking](/protocol/staking/) covers the mechanics in depth, [Staking pools](/protocol/staking/staking-pools) covers running one, and [Capacity](/protocol/capacity) explains how staked NXM turns into cover capacity.